windy32/algts/doc/tutorial/conceptual-overview.rst

 Boilerplate
 +++++++++++

-The algts suite is licensed using the GNU General Public License Version 2.
+The algts suite is licensed using the GNU General Public License Version 3.
 You will see the appropriate GNU legalese at the head of every file in the algts distribution.
 Often you will see a copyright notice for one of the institutions involved in the algts project above the GPL text and an author listed below.

 ::

-    // Copyright (C) 2012 Gao Fengyu (feng32tc@gmail.com)
+    // Copyright (C) 2012-2013 Fengyu Gao (feng32tc@gmail.com)
     //
     // This program is free software; you can redistribute it and/or modify
-    // it under the terms of the GNU General Public License version 2 as
+    // it under the terms of the GNU General Public License version 3 as
     // published by the Free Software Foundation;
     //
     // This program is distributed in the hope that it will be useful,